Srabani13/Mini-Project-Collection/README.md

 This repository contains a variety of mini projects that demonstrate different data analysis techniques and methodologies.
 Each project focuses on a specific topic, offering insights and visualizations that highlight key findings.

 ### Featured Project
 - **Indian Cuisine Analysis**: An in-depth exploration of Indian culinary traditions, analyzing cooking times, flavor profiles, and regional dishes.
-[Link](https://github.com/Srabani13/Mini-Project-Collection/blob/main/Indian%20Cuisine%20Analysis.ipynb)
+[Project_1 Link](https://github.com/Srabani13/Mini-Project-Collection/blob/main/Indian%20Cuisine%20Analysis.ipynb)
+- **Analysis of Amazon's Top 50 Best-selling Books**: This project explores the trends and characteristics of bestselling Amazon books from 2009 to 2019, focusing on factors that contribute to a book's success.
+Utilizing a dataset containing the top 50 bestselling books during this period, the analysis aims to identify insights related to genres, authors, pricing, and user ratings.
+[Project_2 Link](https://github.com/Srabani13/Mini-Project-Collection/blob/main/Analysis%20of%20Amazon's%20Top%2050%20Bestsellers.ipynb)

 ## Project Structure
 - Each mini-project is contained within its directory.
-- Each directory includes a README file with specific details, objectives, and methodologies for that project.

 ## Objectives
 - Showcase a range of analytical skills through diverse projects.